alextok/dbsc-discussions/README.md

 # Open topics

+1. [Document] Policy is mandated for enterprise, but not for consumers.
+All enterprise users will be behind a policy.
+Edge may turn in ON by default.
+Chrome may turn it OFF by default.
+Owners: Sameera

+1. Close on Policy specifics.
+Policy details, shape, Registry vs Cloud deplyment, choice between Local Key Helpers etc. Owners: Sameera

 1. Scoping for Localkey helper definitions, check the precedence with Standards bodies and Browser ecosystem(Chromium) to check if there are any existing patterns.
 Owners: Sameera/Kristian

 1. Call out key generation optimization in all diagrams.
 Owners: Sameera